A Natural Introduction to Fine-Tuning: The Fine-Tuning Problem

 \section{The Fine-Tuning Problem}

 Fine-tuning is related to the numerical values of certain fundamental constants and can be applied to both technical and numerical unnatural numbers.
-We have already seen that a certain constant may need to be finely-tuned in the UV to become a certain value in the IR.
-Closely related to this problem is what P.~Davies describes as the \emph{Goldilocks Principle}: for life to emerge in our Universe the fundamental constants could not have been more than a few percent from their actual values (see Figure \ref{Goldilocks})\cite{Davies2007}.
+We have already seen that a certain constant may need to be finely tuned in the UV to become a certain value in the IR.
+Closely related to this problem is what P.~Davies describes as the \emph{Goldilocks Principle}: for life to emerge in our Universe, the fundamental constants could not have been more than a few percent from their actual values (see Figure \ref{Goldilocks})\cite{Davies2007}.
 For instance, for elements as complex as carbon to be stable, the electron-proton mass ratio $m_e/m_p = 5.45 \cdot 10^{-4}$ and the fine-structure $\alpha = 7.30 \cdot 10^{-3}$ may not have values differing greatly from these \cite{Colyvan2005}.
 They are just about right.
 The study of such relations is referred to as \emph{anthropic fine-tuning}: the quantification of how much these parameters in our theories could be changed so that life as we know it would still be possible \cite{hossenfelder2019screams}.
-As we will see, this leads to the design argument and anthropic principle as possible solutions.\\ Even so, the Goldilocks principle is not a scientifically proven fact as it heavily depends on what we define as `life'.
-Life as we know it is carbon-based, we have yet to encounter another species with different properties of fulfilling what life is according to their inner workings.
+As we will see, this leads to the design argument and the anthropic principle as possible solutions.
+Notice that this kind of fine-tuning is different from the one described previously, whether a constant takes on a natural value is not of importance in this case. \\ Even so, the Goldilocks principle is not a scientifically proven fact as it heavily depends on what we define as `life'.\footnote{My thanks to Johan Braeckman for pointing this out.} Life as we know it is carbon-based, we have yet to encounter another species with different properties of fulfilling what life is according to their inner workings.
+Silicon-based life could be possible for instance \cite{doi:10.1126/science.aah6219}.
 In this regard, our definition of life seems to be Popper falsifiable.
-But, as our sample size of life-thriving planets is currently just one, we can not know for sure if there are other forms of life possible.
-Nevertheless, G.~Lewis and L.~Barnes argued that according to fine-tuning considerations, Universes with different constants would give rise to less structure and complexity.
-This would make such Universes life-hostile, regardless of how we define `life' \cite{Friederich2017, Lewis}.\\ Still, the problem remains the same:
+But, as our sample size of life-thriving planets is currently just one we cannot know for sure if there are other forms of life possible.
+Nevertheless, G.~Lewis and L.~Barnes argued that according to fine-tuning considerations, universes with different constants would give rise to less structure and complexity.
+This would rather make such universes life-hostile, regardless of how we define `life' \cite{Friederich2017, Lewis}.\\ Still, the problem remains the same:

-\section{Some Examples from Physics}
+\section{Some examples from physics}

 In this section we will briefly describe four common finely tuned constants.